-Our applications are in the embedded system area, typically: transportation, energy production, robotics, telecommunications, systems on chip (SoC).
+Our applications are in the embedded system area, typically: transportation, energy production, robotics, telecommunications, the Internet of things (IoT), systems on chip (SoC).
 In some areas, safety is critical, and motivates the investment in formal methods and techniques for design.
 But even in less critical contexts, like telecommunications and multimedia, these techniques can be beneficial in improving the efficiency and the quality of designs, as well as the cost of the programming and the validation processes.